Last Updated on

 - How energetic and enthusiastic are they?

 You shouldn’t try faking enthusiastic.
-Instead, find a high energy level you feel comfortable with (Using any of the techniques in Chapter 1) and use that to match.
+Instead, find a high energy level you feel comfortable with (using any of the techniques in this guide).

 If someone is high energy or low energy because they are nervous around other people, meet them with positive high or low energy.